 Again, settling can be preferable.
 You will receive compensation sooner and without having to go to trial.
 However, if the insurance company digs in its heels and refuses to pay a fair amount in compensation, your attorney must be willing to take the case to trial.

 Initiating a trial will start with your attorney filing a complaint with the court, after which a notification will be sent to the insurance company (or companies).
 The insurance company will then hire an attorney who will file an answer.
 The case will then proceed to the discovery phase, during which both sides will have a chance to request and review evidence to build their respective cases.

 Your attorney will prepare the case on your behalf, working with experts such as medical professionals and accident reconstruction specialists.
 When the case goes to trial, a judge or jury will decide the outcome of the case.
 As such, your lawyer will make a strong argument for your right to maximum compensation.

-Get in Touch with Colombo Law
+Get in Touch with the Truck Accident Lawyer of Colombo Law

 If you have been injured in a truck accident in Morgantown or elsewhere in West Virginia and you are trying to figure out what to do next, please contact Colombo Law online or by phone at (304) 599-4229 today.
-Your initial consultation is free and 100% confidential.
+Your initial consultation is FREE and 100% confidential.